 While 99% of AI and AI-S compatible lenses can be mounted and used on virtually all post 1977 cameras, NAI lenses must have at least their aperture ring modified (AI-ed) before they can be mounted without the severe risk of rendering any modern camera service-prone or even useless.

 The AI spec implied a substantial change to the NAI aperture ring, lowering the best part of its to top edge to below the lens bayonet flange, while leaving two protrusions – the so-called meter coupling ridge and the minimum aperture post – which sit more or less opposite on the AI/AI-S aperture ring (Fig. 2).

-For comparison, in the same period Canon modified its lens mount no less than five times, rendering many older lenses incompatible with last generation cameras.
+For comparison, in the same sixty plus years Canon has modified its lens mount no less than five times, rendering many older lenses incompatible with last generation cameras.

 The update from AI to AI-S, on the other hand, may be considered transitory, even if it enabled the new shutter priority AE mode on compatible cameras.